 We are dedicated to providing the highest possible standard of care to veterinary patients with eye diseases.
 This provision of care within the specialty of veterinary ophthalmology demands both clinician expertise and a wide range of technologically advanced instrumentation.

 Diagnosis of eye disorders in companion animals, including but not limited to:

-- Evaluation and treatment of canine, feline, and equine corneal and conjunctival disorders
+- Evaluation and treatment of canine and feline corneal and conjunctival disorders

 - Cataract evaluation and surgery

 - Reconstructive/reparative surgery following ocular trauma

 Appointments can last a bit longer than typically seen in private practice, and this is partially due to the teaching process as well as the additional time needed for certain ophthalmology-specific techniques.
 The team will ask you a series of questions about your pet’s overall health and eye history, as well as their previous eye-related diagnoses, treatments, and medications.
 We suggest that you bring any recently used medications with you to the exam to make this easier.